scastillo/not-youtube-dl/README.md

     --user-agent UA                  specify a custom user agent --referer REF                    specify a custom referer, use if the video access is restricted to one domain
+    --add-header FIELD:VALUE         specify a custom HTTP header and its value, separated by a colon ':'.
+You can use this option multiple times
     --list-extractors                List all supported extractors and the URLs they would handle
     --extractor-descriptions         Output descriptions of all supported